 There is a third option someone passed along to me that I would love to try, but never have:

-Flash a great big smile at the reader, then say, "Yes, you recognized me.
+Flash a great big smile, then say, "Yes, you recognized me.
 Would you like my autograph?"

 Thankfully, there has never been a "scene" or any kind or trouble that I have had to deal with.

 Now let me back up a bit and elaborate on what I wrote above.

 Since I got my act together…

 When I was a "man in a dress," I got read more frequently than I do now.
 But as my presentation improved, the readings diminished.

 I seldom notice anyone who I think might be reading me…

 Unless the reader confronts you or reacts in some way (a smirk, a laugh, a grimace, etc.) indicating that they know what's up, you never know for sure if they are reading you or just checking you out or even better, admiring you.
 (I always assume the last option, although when I was less confident about my presentation, I always assumed the first option.)

 By the way, I wear eyeglasses in boy mode, but seldom wear them in girl mode except when I am driving.
 As a result, I might miss a read or two sans eyeglasses.
 However, my vision is not that weak, so I doubt that I am missing much.